GXX0T/NotWidgets/README.md

 ## 🖼️ Widget Showcase

-> They are also Animated!
+> They are also Animated! (may take a while to load gif...)
 >
 > ![AllShowcase](https://github.com/user-attachments/assets/96cee0f2-1df7-4920-bbd3-7bda76a7f86b)
 >